elkskim/exam-sin-synopsis/README.md

 This should hopefully work, as a synopsis on the benefits of CI/CD would be inflated real fast if I have to say
 "well, it works on my machine!"

+## A Note on the Danish Translation - December 17th, 2025

+This has been the subject of some frustration, and after speaking to my peers, and writing about twenty expletives in this section,
+I eventually let my anger condense into a small, much funnier monologue.
+Enjoy.

+### The Bureaucratic Labyrinth of Language Requirements

+*[Lights cigarette with trembling hands]*

+You see this?
+This `Danish_Translation/` directory?
+This is what happens when the administrative apparatus— that great, grinding machine of forms and procedures—*finally* reveals its true nature.
+Not through malice, mind you.
+No, no. Through something far more insidious:
+*incompetent indifference*.

+Every lecture?
+English.
+Every assignment?
+English.
+The synopsis template itself?
+*Beautifully* English.
+The very **guidelines** that tell you how to structure your thoughts?
+English, my friend. *All of it*.

+And yet—*and yet*—somewhere in the bowels of this institution, some functionary decided: "The final document?
+Ah yes, that must be in Danish."

+Do you understand the dialectical contradiction here?
+The question posed in one tongue, the answer demanded in another?
+It's Kafkaesque.
+No—it's *beyond* Kafka.
+Even he would have rejected this as too on-the-nose.

+I have placed the translation in its own directory.
+Not in a branch—oh no.
+A branch would suggest this decision deserves *organizational respect*.
+A separate directory is what it deserves: *segregation*. *Quarantine*.
+Like a document infected with bureaucratic madness.

+Was there instruction for this? *Clear* instruction?
+Of course not.
+That would require the system to acknowledge its own absurdity.
+Instead, we divine the will of the institution like ancient priests reading entrails.

+This is not personal.
+Not against any one teacher or administrator.
+They are merely—*we are all merely*—cogs in the machine.
+But by god, the machine is *broken*, and I'm sitting here at 2 AM translating my own work because apparently that's what passes for pedagogy now.

+*[Takes long drag]*

+You want the synopsis as it should be?
+The English version remains, unmolested by this farce, in `out/main.pdf`.
+You want to see what compliance with absurdity looks like?
+Check `Danish_Translation/out/main.pdf`.
+Either way, you're reading the same work— just one version has been run through the bureaucratic meat grinder first.

+*[Stares into middle distance]*

+The future is already here.
+It's just in the wrong goddamn language.